wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 As we have seen in the results, the more resource intensive queries are, the worse they scale under load.

 You could justify creating an API hitting the SQL Warehouse directly if the query is simple and you don't mind the cost.

 On the other hand, complex queries quickly become a bottleneck, making the warehouse unsuitable for this use case.

 Having said that, we have not been very negligent with the data modelling in this post.
 As a best practice, any data that is ready to serve a business use case should have been premodelled in advance.

-By doing the pre-aggregations in advance we can further simplify the queries into simple SELECT statements, which would execute much faster, and more likely to scale as we have seen with the simpler query.
+By doing the pre-aggregations in advance such as using materialised views, we can further simplify the queries into simple SELECT statements, which would execute much faster, and would be more likely to scale under heavy load.

 ## Conclusion

 Databricks SQL Warehouse can be used in production APIs, but only in specific scenarios.

 It can be a good fit if the queries are simple, and expect a modest volume of requests.
-It provides a managed secure option with the convenience of serving the data directly from the warehouse.
+The SQL Warehouse provides a managed and secure option with the convenience of serving the data directly from the warehouse.

-For more complex queries or high concurrency workloads, costs can get high, and heavier queries will get disproportionally delayed.
+For more complex queries or high concurrency workloads, costs can rise, and heavier queries will get disproportionally delayed.

-Overall, the SQL Warehouse is designed for analytics, not for powering production APIs at scale, it’s a poor fit unless your queries are very simple and your load requirements are low.
+The SQL Warehouse is designed for analytical workloads, not for powering production APIs at scale.
+It’s a poor fit for this use case unless your queries are very simple and your load requirements are low.

 I hope you've enjoyed it, see you next time.